rse-ops/landscape/_includes/paper/culture.md

 Another interesting question is how could this stack span HPC and cloud?
 How can we find some convergence?
 If we can create a map of cloud services, we could then try to map that to HPC.
-We ultimately want a layout of the land for what constitutes the \"infrastructure\" of HPC and what is missing or could be improved.
+We ultimately want a layout of the land for what constitutes the "infrastructure" of HPC and what is missing or could be improved.
 Each node in this map would then be linked to documentation in a consistent, well-branded way.
+<br><br>
+{% bibliography --cited %}